Omar-Metwally/smERP_Frontend/README.md

 ## Project Overview

 This frontend application complements the smERP backend, providing a user-friendly interface for interacting with the ERP system.
-It showcases modern web development practices and utilizes a comprehensive set of libraries and tools to create a robust and scalable application.
+I used React instead of Angular which is commonly used with .NET to familiars myself with react

 ## Technologies Used